sujayalaspure/sujayalaspure.github.io/README.md

 # Hi, I'm Sujay 👨‍💻

-This portfolio is written in ReactJs and plain css.
+This portfolio is written in ReactJs.
 You can reuse this project if you are looking for jobs and looking to create a portfolio for yourself.
 Please don't reuse for commercial use, if you do, please give credits 😁.

 ### Connect With me!